NestEGG Coin (EGG) Price Hits $0.0003 on Major Exchanges

-NestEGG Coin (EGG) traded up 6.3% against the dollar during the 1-day period ending at 22:00 PM Eastern on July 31st.
-NestEGG Coin has a market capitalization of $13,893.75 and $54.00 worth of NestEGG Coin was traded on exchanges in the last day.
-One NestEGG Coin coin can currently be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-In the last seven days, NestEGG Coin has traded down 43.2% against the dollar.
+NestEGG Coin (EGG) traded down 25.7% against the dollar during the 24-hour period ending at 14:00 PM Eastern on August 5th.
+Over the last seven days, NestEGG Coin has traded 12.1% lower against the dollar.
+One NestEGG Coin coin can now be bought for approximately $0.0003 or 0.00000001 BTC on popular exchanges.
+NestEGG Coin has a market capitalization of $10,655.88 and approximately $44.00 worth of NestEGG Coin was traded on exchanges in the last 24 hours.

 - Modern Investment Coin (MODIC) traded flat against the dollar and now trades at $0.15 or 0.00000379 BTC.